1716757342/FormulaGPT/README.md

 ## contributions

 - We propose a symbolic regression algorithm, FormulaGPT, which not only has good fitting performance on multiple datasets but also has good noise robustness, interval robustness, and inference efficiency.
-- We regard the learning history of the reinforcement learning-based SR algorithm as a long causal sequence, and use the massive learning history sequences collected as training data to train a transformer.
+- We regard the learning history of the reinforcement learning-based SR algorithm as a long causal sequence and use the massive learning history sequences collected as training data to train a transformer.
 Experiments show that when new data comes, the trained transformer can automatically update the policy during the generation process.
 - We extract a series of `shortcut' training data from each history sequence.
 That is a path where $R^2$ goes all the way up, with no oscillations.
 Experiments show that this operation can greatly improve the performance of formulaGPT.

 ## Quick Installation